ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 {{blocking-policy-response}}.

-Both of these attack variants can be detected by CT auditors who have obtained a STH of an 'abnormal' view of the log.
+Both of these attack variants can be detected by CT auditors who have obtained an STH of an 'abnormal' view of the log.
 However, they may not be able to link the STH to any particular SCT or Certificate.
 This means that while the log misbehavior was successfully detected, the target of the attack was not identified.
 To assertively identify the